microsoftgraph/xamarin-csharp-photosender-sample/WALKTHROUGH.md

 - **PhotoSender.UWP** This project implements the Universal Windows Platform version of the application and contains any UWP-specific code.

 Wait for Visual Studio to finish creating the projects before moving on to the next section.

+> **NOTE:** This lab will only cover the UWP version of the app.
+You can try the Android or iOS versions on your own machine.
+Note that Android and iOS versions have [additional system requirements](https://docs.microsoft.com/xamarin/cross-platform/get-started/requirements).
+>
+> If you're aren't interested in the Android or iOS versions, you can uncheck those options when creating the project.

 ## Install and update NuGet packages